8. Dolphin – Phase 5#

 8.3.
 Arrays in Dolphin#

 Arrays in Dolphin are similar to arrays in languages such as Java or C. They hold a fixed number of values of a single type.
 The type of the array is denoted using the syntax [<element-type>], e.g., [int] is the type of array of integers.
 Arrays are initialized using the syntax new <element-type> [<length-expression>], where <length-expression> must evaluate to an integer.
 For example, var x = new int[1+3] initializes x to be an array of 4 elements.
 The length of the arrays is, in general, not known at compile time.
-Arrays are indexed using the bracket notation <variable-name> [ <index-expression> ].
+Arrays are indexed using the bracket notation <array-expression> [ <index-expression> ].

 The following applies to arrays: